 Anders Hammer Strømman

-Professor Anders Hammer Strømman works in the field of Industrial Ecology.
-He conducts research on environmental assessment of Energy and Transport systems on which he has published more than 40 peer-reviewed journal articles.
 In 2011 Professor Strømman received the Laudise medal in Industrial Ecology in recognition of his work.
-He is currently contributing as an author to the WGIII of 5th assessment report of the IPCC.
+He is currently serving as a lead author to the working group three of the sixth assessment report of the IPCC.
 On a daily basis he teaches graduate courses in Life Cycle Assessment and Environmental input-output analysis for the students of the Industrial Ecology and Energy & Environment study programs at NTNU.

 Scientific, academic and artistic work